 Year One children will be learning to:

-- Count to and across 100 forwards, backwards, beginning with 0 or 1 from any given number
+- Count to 10, forwards and backwards, beginning with 0 or 1, or from any given number

-- Count read and write numbers to 100 in numerals and words
+- Count, read and write numbers to 10 in numerals and words

 - Given a number, identify one more or one less

-- Identify and represent numbers using objects and pictorial representations including a number line
+- Identify and represent numbers using objects and pictorial representations including the number line

-- Use and understand the language of: equal to, more than, less than (fewer), most and least.
+- Use language of equal to, more than, less than, most and least.

 English: We use the Ruth Miskin 'Read, Write Inc' programme to develop our reading and writing skills.